prpwien/prp.wien/src/content/post-1.md

 After about two months of learning the basics I switched to the “Create Websites from Scratch” - Program hosted by Codecademy, where I learned to create websites using HTML, CSS and basic JQuery to animate it.
 While learning all these basics I completely dove into the coding community, started to watch YouTube videos and listening to podcasts (mainly Syntax.fm).
-After completing the course I looked for the next target to tackle and chose GatsbyJS to create *„blazing fast“* and modern websites with ReactJS.
+On July 10 2020, I finished the „Front End Developer Nanodegree Program“ at Udacity.

-Since September 2019 I'm majoring in information technology at HTL Pinkafeld and I also started to educate myself about IT-Security & PEN-Testing.
+I'm always enthusiastic about new technology and also educating myself about Frameworks, IT-Security & PEN-Testing.

 ## Skills